Verified Expert in Engineering

 Java Concurrency, WildFly, Apache Tomcat, Apache Maven, Subversion (SVN), Apache JMeter, Eclipse IDE, Microsoft Visual Studio, Visual Studio, C#.NET WinForms, Jetty, CVS, Git, GDB, Apache Ant, Mercurial, Bamboo, Jenkins, TeamCity, IntelliJ IDEA, RabbitMQ, Keycloak, SMART on FHIR, Postman

-Socket Programming, Concurrent Programming, Service-oriented Architecture (SOA), Object-oriented Design (OOD), Agile Software Development, Microservices Architecture, Microservices, API Architecture, Unit Testing, Requirements Analysis, Model View Controller (MVC), Fast Healthcare Interoperability Resources (FHIR), DevOps, Management, Web App Design, HL7 FHIR Standard
+Socket Programming, Concurrent Programming, Service-oriented Architecture (SOA), Object-oriented Design (OOD), Requirements Analysis, Agile Software Development, Microservices Architecture, Microservices, API Architecture, Unit Testing, Azure DevOps, Automation, Model View Controller (MVC), Fast Healthcare Interoperability Resources (FHIR), DevOps, Management, Web App Design, HL7 FHIR Standard

 Android, Jakarta EE, Linux, Java EE, JBoss, Eclipse, Unix, Amazon Web Services (AWS), Oracle, Amazon EC2, Windows, Embedded Linux, Azure, Docker, AWS IoT Core, AWS Lambda

-Architecture, Requirements & Specifications, Business Requirements, Front-end Development, Integration, Software Architecture, Web Development, Senior Web, SOAP, GlassFish, APIs, Enterprise Architecture, Embedded Systems, Embedded Software, RESTful Microservices, Architectural Modeling, Yocto, API Integration, API Design, High Availability Disaster Recovery (HADR), Internationalization, Marketing Mix, Leadership, HL7, Computer Science, Cloud
+Architecture, Requirements & Specifications, Business Requirements, Front-end Development, Integration, Software Architecture, Web Development, Senior Web, API Design, Software Development, SOAP, GlassFish, APIs, Enterprise Architecture, Embedded Systems, Embedded Software, RESTful Microservices, Architectural Modeling, Technical Leadership, Yocto, API Integration, High Availability Disaster Recovery (HADR), Internationalization, Marketing Mix, Leadership, HL7, Computer Science, Cloud

-Jakarta Server Pages (JSP), Spring Boot, Hibernate, Spring, Rational Unified Process (RUP), AngularJS, GWT, Windows Communication Framework (WCF), JUnit, Spring Microservice, Apache Struts
+Jakarta Server Pages (JSP), Spring Boot, Hibernate, Spring, Rational Unified Process (RUP), AngularJS, GWT, Windows Communication Framework (WCF), JUnit, Spring Microservice

 JSON, JBoss AS, PostgreSQL, MySQL, MySQL Clustering, Oracle RDBMS, Apache Derby, Microsoft SQL Server, SQLite, Data Integration, Amazon S3 (AWS S3)